-Continue reading to learn more about progesterone in pregnancy, including the hormone's fluctuations while expecting and the various sites of the hormone's production in each stage.
+Continue reading to learn all about progesterone in pregnancy, including the hormone's fluctuations and the various sites of its production in each stage of gestation, in order to have a better understanding of its importance during this transformative time.

 Progesterone during Pregnancy

-Until around the tenth week, the corpus luteum produces progesterone.
-Subsequently, maternal levels of progesterone will gradually ascend, always being higher than those of estrogen.
+Until around the tenth week of the first trimester, the corpus luteum produces progesterone.
+Subsequently, maternal levels of progesterone will gradually ascend.

 Once the cells that make up the placenta - known as trophoblasts - begin converting cholesterol to progesterone, the placenta takes over progesterone production mid to late pregnancy.